miroslavpopovic/miroslavpopovic.github.io/input/posts/2018-02-18-upcoming-http-api-related-changes-in-aspnet-core-2.1.md

 No need to write `if (!ModelState.IsValid) return BadRequest(ModelState);`.
 Validation will be done automatically before calling your action method.

 One of the _best practices_ I've been preaching is [wrapping a response in an object](https://github.com/miroslavpopovic/production-ready-apis-sample/blob/44870228b8c9952ca33ee791d80aacfa4256b762/BoardGamesApi/Models/ApiResult.cs) that has properties like `Error` and `IsSuccessful` in addition to the actual data.
-ASP.NET Core 2.1 will introduce a validation error response in the shape of [RFC 7807](https://tools.ietf.org/html/rfc7807) standardized response, but you will be able to override it.
+ASP.NET Core 2.1 will take a different approach by introducing a validation error response in the shape of [RFC 7807](https://tools.ietf.org/html/rfc7807) standardized response, but you will be able to override it.

 ### Inferring defaults on action method parameters

 One thing that we lost in transition from the old ASP.NET Web API were automatic recognition of the source for action method parameters.
-This is coming back in ASP.NET Core 2.1. `[FromBody]` will be default for complex types. `[FromRoute]` will be used when possible and otherwise `[FromQuery]`.
+This is coming back to ASP.NET Core 2.1 controllers decorated with `[ApiController]`. `[FromBody]` will be default for complex types. `[FromRoute]` will be used when possible and otherwise `[FromQuery]`.

 ### Other